mongodb/specifications/source/server-selection/server-selection-tests.rst

 - SECONDARY_PREFERRED

   - the slaveOK wire protocol flag is set
-  - if tags are specified $readPreference is used, otherwise $readPreference is NOT used
+  - if tags or hedging are specified $readPreference is used, otherwise $readPreference is NOT used

 - NEAREST